OSGConnect/osg-ahm-17/novice/DHTC/05-Stash.md

 <div class="objectives" markdown="1">

 #### Objectives
 *   Discover how to transfer input and output data
+*   Learn about StashCache, stashcp
+*   Run a StashCache based Blast workload
 </div>